-The CLAT 2018 application portal is currently closed.
-However, CLAT 2018 Exam Dates have been announced.
+The CLAT 2018 application portal is open now.
 Click here to know all the exam dates.

 Anyone who aspires to have a career in law will appear for CLAT, the most popular law entrance examination in the country.
 CLAT or Common Law Admission Test is a national-level law entrance test for all UG and PG admissions at the NLUs (National Law Universities).
 It is conducted by one of the 18 NLUs every year on a rotational basis.
 CLAT is held on the second Sunday of May every year.
 The notification for CLAT 2018 will be released in the 4th week of December 2017.
 Apart from the 18 NLUs, many private law institutes also consider CLAT scores for admissions.
 In 2017, 50k students registered for the admission test.

 - Date of Examination.

 - How to Apply?